Environment

 Environmental education program

-In Japan, Bridgestone classifies environmental education into general and specialized education, and conducts employee training according to each employee’s position and job responsibilities.
-The Group globally provides training as general education to enhance understanding of the Group's environmental activities and develop human resources as future leaders in the environmental activities.
-In specialized education, the Group conducts training for specialized employees involved in the environmental activities, including new environmental manager training and internal environmental auditor training.
-It also conducts a survey after each training to continuously improve the contents of the training courses and enhance the environmental education program.
+In Japan, Bridgestone classifies environmental education into general and specialized education and conducts employee training according to each employee’s position and job responsibilities.
+Globally, the Group provides training to enhance understanding of the Group's environmental activities and to develop employees as future leaders in environmental activities through e-learning etc. In addition, the Group conducts training for specialized employees involved in environmental activities, including new environmental manager training and internal environmental auditor training.
+It also conducts a survey after each training course with the aim of continuously improving the content of the training courses and enhancing the environmental education program.

 Factory production qualification system

-It is a four-stage system for checking and certifying the environmental management systems at new factories: make an environmental plan, perform preliminary environmental review when building new factory or production lines, prepare environmental policies, ensure legal compliance, and conduct environmental training programs.
+It is a four-stage system for checking and certifying the environmental management systems at new factories.
+These stages are: formulate an environmental plan, perform a preliminary environmental review when building a new factory or production lines, prepare environmental policies, ensure legal compliance, and conduct environmental training programs.

 Production qualification at a tire factory in Turkey